 Swiftboat: to discredit a political opponent by making exaggerated or outrightly false claims about his/her character and past actions.
 (Urban Dictionary)

 History will shame the United States of America and the conservative movement for Operation Iraqi Freedom.

 No way around that fact.

-To me, the saddest part of the film is watching early-stage US incompetence pave the way for a terrible civil war that killed so many innocent Iraqis and continues to do so today, almost twenty years later.
+To me, the saddest part of the film has to do with watching early-stage US incompetence pave the way for a terrible civil war that killed so many innocent Iraqis and continues to do so today, almost twenty years later.